PeterXiao/spotfire/README.md

 Within the Spotfire Web Player, the marked value is stored in a variable called `markedSpotfireValue`. this variable can be accessed within the Plotly visualization as well.
 For example, `console.log(“Marked value: “ + markedSpotfireValue)` will display the markedValue within the console.

 <a name="puttingitalltogether"\>
-## Putting it All Together: Example 1 - ControlChartHeatmap
+## Walkthrough - Example - ControlChartHeatmap

 In this first example we will take a look at a basic mashup of Spotfire and Plotly.
 This will be done using a control chart - a line chart, essentially - in Spotfire and a heatmap within Plotly.
 Selecting a point within Spotfire will trigger a new heatmap to load within Plotly.